amidaware/tacticalrmm/docs/docs/unsupported_scripts.md

 ## Restricting Access to rmm.EXAMPLE.COM

+Limit access to Tactical RMM's administration panel in nginx to specific locations

 ### Using DNS

 1. Create a file allowed-domain.list which contains the DNS names you want to grant access to your rmm: